Online Bachelor’s Degree in SociologyOnline Bachelor’s Degree in SociologyOnline Bachelor’s Degree in Sociology

 At Maryville University, Dr. Bausman is a shining example of how our faculty supports the next generation of sociology majors.
 His research digs deeper into challenging issues, from examining right-to-work legislation to investigating mass shootings.
 As you begin your research into issues that move you, Dr. Bausman’s experience will guide you.

-Dr. Bausman brings passion and dedication to his online courses, driving innovation in curriculum development and ensuring your sociology courses are relevant, rigorous, and engaging.
+Dr. Bausman brings passion and dedication to his online courses, driving innovation in curriculum development and ensuring your sociology courses are relevant, rigorous and engaging.
 With his long history of helping students advance as sociology experts, he remains a key resource for Maryville students who wish to communicate new ideas effectively and help drive progress in any area.

 We asked Dr. Bausman for his thoughts on the online Bachelor of Arts in Sociology program and recent trends in the sociology field.
 Here’s what he had to say:

 • Social inequality.
 Social inequality, while consistently a theme of interest within the academic discipline, is trending anew with increased emphasis on the social inequalities across gender, race and ethnicity, and sexual orientation.
 In response, the online Bachelor of Arts in Sociology program has made a point to establish a concentration of study within the major that focuses on social justice.
 The Social Justice concentration involves a culmination of coursework that examines the social history and experiences of underrepresented groups.
 From the Social Justice concentration, students learn about the intersection of social identities within society and across a variety of social institutions.
-These understandings add to a student’s comprehension of social inequality’s sources, consequences, and possible solutions.
+These understandings add to a student’s comprehension of social inequality’s sources, consequences and possible solutions.

 • Criminology.
 Historically, the sociology degree program at Maryville has maintained a focus on understanding the social contributions and consequences of crime.
 In fact, the sociology program, with its considerable course offerings linked to the understanding of crime, led to the establishment of Maryville’s popular criminology/criminal justice program.
 The sociology program also maintains a Criminology concentration.
 This is for students who are interested in an exploration of crime and deviance broadly, rather than solely from the bureaucratic/criminal justice perspective.
-These students typically seek career pursuits outside of law enforcement but within proximity of criminal justice agencies such as the courts, correctional services, and victim advocacy and support organizations.
+These students typically seek career pursuits outside of law enforcement but within proximity of criminal justice agencies such as the courts, correctional services and victim advocacy and support organizations.

 • Economic Inequality.
 Finally, the sociology program has been developing a focus on the sources and consequences of economic inequality within the United States.
 The program was critical to the development of a new multidisciplinary University Honors course that examines the social issue of poverty from a variety of perspectives, as well as a course exploring the U.S. class structure.
 Both these regularly offered courses tap into the growing public interest on the impacts of social class and income/wealth inequality.

-• COVID-19 has had a significant impact on societies around the world, producing many new pertinent sociological questions.
+• COVID-19 had a significant impact on societies around the world, producing many new pertinent sociological questions.
 For example, the COVID-19 pandemic has exposed for sociologists the institutional cracks and failings within societies.
 Emerging research shows how school closures negatively affected the stable operations of families and indirectly put strains on the labor market, the effects of which we will see for at least a generation.
 Additionally, the trending areas of scholarly inquiry within sociology are centering on social inequalities.
-The pandemic has exacerbated existing social inequalities, particularly those experienced by women.
+The pandemic exacerbated existing social inequalities, particularly those experienced by women.

 • Sociology is for students who are passionate about understanding the world around them and its influence on the life experience.
 If you look at the world around you and frequently ask why things are the way they are and why some people are better off than others, then sociology naturally suits those personal and scholarly interests.